John Jay Hoffman

-John Hoffman was acting attorney general of the State of New Jersey.
+John Hoffman (born August 23, 1965) is an American lawyer who has served as a justice of the Supreme Court of New Jersey since 2024.
+He previously served as the acting attorney general of New Jersey from 2013 to 2016.
 He served from 2013 to 2016, longer than any other acting attorney general in the state's history.

 Background

 Hoffman was born August 23, 1965, to Judith and John A. Hoffman.
+Raised in Edison, New Jersey, Hoffman graduated from J. P. Stevens High School in 1983 He graduated from Colgate University before earning his Juris Doctor degree at Duke University.
 Hoffman married Mary Jude Cox December 6, 2003.
 Their fathers, Stuart T. Cox and John A. Hoffman, worked together as partners of the law firm Wilentz, Goldman & Spitzer in Woodbridge Township, New Jersey.